b0tting/psychopomp/README.md

 |!votes open | Enable voting.
 By default, voting is _disabled_ |
 |!votes close | Disable voting |

 These commands are only useable by server admins.
-I suggest creating a seperate channel where you can cozy down with the bot.
+I suggest creating a separate channel where you can cozy down with the bot.

+## Gameplay
 An example game round:
 - In the zero state, the timer is disabled and voting is not allowed.
 You take the time to explain players how the game works.
 - Using the "!timer 10" command you set a timer for 10 minutes.
 Voting is now allowed.
 - The timer will call out how much time is left
+- Players call out votes in text channels.
+Alice votes for Bob, Bob votes for Bob, Charles votes for Aliex.
-- When the timer reaches 0, voting is once again disabled
+- When the timer reaches 0, voting is once again disabled.
+A final standing is published showing Bob has 2 votes and Alice has 1 (but not who voted for them)

 ## Installation